ommprakashsahu1234/ommprakashsahu1234/README.md

 ---

 - 👀 I’m deeply interested in **Web Development**, **AI**, and **Cybersecurity**
-- 🌱 Currently pursuing **BTech in Computer Science Engineering (4th Semester)**
+- 🌱 Currently pursuing **BTech in Computer Science Engineering (5th Semester)**
 - 💻 Actively working on full-stack projects using the **MERN stack**
-- 🔐 Interning at **ShadowFox** with tasks involving **penetration testing & ethical hacking**
+- 🔐 Interning as **Fullstack Web Developer**
-- 🧠 Learning React, MongoDB, Express, Node.js, Kali Linux, and Metasploit
+- 🧠 Learning React, MongoDB, Express, Node.js, Kali Linux
 - 🎯 Goal: To **develop new technologies** that improve educational systems and software efficiency
-- 🧑‍🚀 Dream: To join the **Indian Air Force as a fighter pilot** ✈️
+- 🧑‍🚀 Dream: To join the **Create Real life Application which can help mass people in real life** ✈️
 - 🎬 I also make fun IPL reels roasting RCB on **Instagram** 😄
 - 📫 Reach me at: opsommprakash+github@gmail.com
+- 🟨 Portfolio : **ommprakashsahu-portfolio.netlify.app**

 ---